adarro/ddo-calc/docs/developers_guide/roadmap.md

 -   Reverse build selection: Most people have a Legendary in mind, then start from level 1 trying to muddle through seeing what they end up with.
-    Start by Adding how you want to end up. i.e. At level 30, I want a Power-striking, Bastard sword swinging, Self repairing automaton.
+    Start by Adding how you want to end up. i.e. At level 30, I want a Power-striking, Bastard sword swinging, self-repairing automaton.
 So I start by selecting [Scion of Mechanus](https://ddowiki.com/page/Scion_of_Mechanus),
     [Power Attack](https://ddowiki.com/page/Power_Attack) and
     [Proficiency: Bastard Sword](https://ddowiki.com/page/Proficiency:_Bastard_Sword)